Nebosyn/FoolOfREST/FoolOfRESTAPI/TelegramLogger/Config.md

 # Python logger configuration
 ## Configuring python virtual environment
-> [!NOTE]
->
-> Please make sure that python is installed and added to PATH environment table on your system before executing installation script.

 ### Manual
 To configure virtual environment we essentially need only several commands.